Blog

 “Don’t be afraid, just try it out!”

-This time, as part of the digital SHeroes campaign, we went to beautiful Dornbirn, Austria, where Saide reports on her career in IT.
+This time, as part of the digital SHEroes campaign, we went to beautiful Dornbirn, Austria, where Saide reports on her career in IT.
 Her original desire to work as a teacher ultimately led her to SAP consulting.
 The variety of her daily work motivates her anew every day.
 Her relaxed, positive attitude helps her cope with challenges, and she is particularly pleased when she succeeds in completing difficult projects.
 Even though Saide feels comfortable with her team, sometimes she’d like to have more female colleagues.
 The IT industry is diverse and offers many opportunities for people of every gender – her slogan: “Don’t be afraid, just try it out!”

 Hello Saide, please introduce yourself briefly.